lanl/FEHM/fehmpytests/_documentation/source/introduction.rst

    ``python --version``

-If scipy is not available, contact your system adminstrator.
+If scipy is not available, contact your system administrator.